digitoimistodude/air-light/README.md

 ### Recommendations for development

 * macOS
-* [Devpackages](https://github.com/digitoimistodude/devpackages) - Npm and Gulp + plugins
+* [Devpackages](https://github.com/digitoimistodude/devpackages) \- Npm and Gulp \+ plugins
-* [Dudestack](https://github.com/digitoimistodude/dudestack) - A toolkit for creating a new professional WordPress project with deployments.
-Heavily based on Bedrock by Roots.
+* [Dudestack](https://github.com/digitoimistodude/dudestack) \- A toolkit for creating a new professional WordPress project with deployments\.
+Heavily based on Bedrock by Roots\.

 ### Our way of building new themes